isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-Using "unusual and clever" techniques causes surprises, slows understanding by other programmers, and encourages bugs.
+Using “unusual and clever” techniques causes surprises, slows understanding by other programmers, and encourages bugs.
 If you really feel the need for an optimization beyond the common techniques, measure to ensure that it really is an improvement, and document/comment because the improvement may not be portable.

 The following tables summarize the advice in the following Guidelines, F.16-21.